 Whether you teach classes, run mastermind groups, or offer group coaching programs, understanding what makes introverts and extroverts tick will help you run your group better.

 We all know there are two personality styles that are polar opposites of each others, right?

 I wish it were that simple.

-Introversion and extroversion are on a line, a continuum.
+Introversion and extroversion are on extreme ends of a line, a continuum.
 Sometimes people will be strongly to one side or the other on that continuum, but often people exhibit mixed tendencies, especially in a group setting where there is rapport and trust.

 So let’s define what we mean by these terms: